TasvirChi/platform-install-packages/doc/query_cache.md

 * Install memcached on a dedicated server, and configure two memcached instances
 * Make sure you have a mysql master and slave replication pair
 * Compile and install 'Memcached Functions for MySQL'
-* Install the functions on the database slave by running: mysql kaltura < memcached_functions_mysql-1.1/sql/install_functions.sql
+* Install the functions on the database slave by running: mysql borhan < memcached_functions_mysql-1.1/sql/install_functions.sql
 * Configure the 'Memcached Functions for MySQL' library to use the shared memcache server by adding the command 'select memc_servers_set('<global memcache host>:<global memcache port>');' to the mysql init script.
     Note: To add an init script for mysql, add the switch 'init-file=<mysql init script path>' to the section [mysqld] in my.cnf and make sure that mysql user has acess to this file
 * Restart mysql